 Debugging with iOS Remote Web Inspector

 - Connect the iOS device to a Mac.
-You must have Safari version 6.0 or higher. - In Safari Preferences > Advanced, select the "Show Develop menu in menu bar" check box.
+You must have Safari version 6.0 or higher. - In Safari, go to Preferences > Advanced, and select the Show Develop menu in menu bar check box.

 Debugging with iOS Remote Web Inspector